replicatedhq/replicated-docs/docs/release-notes/rn-embedded-cluster.md

 ### New Features {#new-features-1-13-0}

-* Adds the [`PrivateCACert` template function](/reference/template-functions-static-context#privatecacert) to return the name of a ConfigMap containing additional trusted CA certificates provided by the end user with the `--private-ca` flag for the `-install` command.
+* Adds the [`PrivateCACert` template function](/reference/template-functions-static-context#privatecacert) to return the name of a ConfigMap containing additional trusted CA certificates provided by the end user with the `--private-ca` flag for the `install` command.

 ### Bug Fixes {#bug-fixes-1-13-0}